sktime/pytorch-forecasting/docs/source/metrics.rst

 .. code-block:: python

-   from pytorch_forecasting.metrics import SMAPE, AggregationMetric
+   from pytorch_forecasting.metrics import MAE, AggregationMetric

-   composite_metric = SMAPE() + AggregationMetric(metric=SMAPE())
+   composite_metric = MAE() + AggregationMetric(metric=MAE())

-Here we add to SMAPE an additional loss.
-This additional loss is the SMAPE calculated on the summed predictions and actuals.
+Here we add to MAE an additional loss.
+This additional loss is the MAE calculated on the mean predictions and actuals.
+We can also use other metrics such as SMAPE to ensure aggregated results are unbiased in that metric.
+One important point to keep in mind is that this metric is calculated accross samples, i.e. it will vary depending on the batch size.
+In particular, errors tend to average out with increased batch sizes.

 Details